microsoft/pai/example/pytorch/README.md

 ## Basic environment

 First of all, PAI runs all jobs in Docker container.

 [Install Docker-CE](https://docs.docker.com/install/linux/docker-ce/ubuntu/) if you haven't.
 Register an account at public Docker registry [Docker Hub](https://hub.docker.com/) if you do not have a private Docker registry.

+You can also jump to [PyTorch examples](#pytorch-examples) using pre-built images on Docker Hub.

 We need to build a PyTorch image with GPU support to run PyTorch workload on PAI, this can be done in two steps:

 1. Build a base Docker image for PAI.
-We prepared a [Dockerfile](../job-tutorial/Dockerfiles/cuda8.0-cudnn6/Dockerfile.build.base) which can be built directly.
+We prepared a [Dockerfile](../../job-tutorial/Dockerfiles/cuda8.0-cudnn6/Dockerfile.build.base) which can be built directly.

     ```bash
     $ cd ../job-tutorial/Dockerfiles/cuda8.0-cudnn6